Bobby Veach: Early years

-Minor leagues
+Minor league career

-Kankakee

 Veach began his professional baseball career in 1910 as a pitcher with the Peoria Distillers of the Illinois–Indiana–Iowa League.
 At the start of the season, he was sent to the Kankakee Kays of the Northern Association.
-He compiled a 10-5 record at Kankakee and was recalled to Peoria.
+He compiled a 10–5 record at Kankakee and was recalled to Peoria.

-Peoria

 In 1911, Veach was converted from a pitcher into an outfielder.
 He appeared in 132 games for Peoria, compiling a .297 batting average with 40 extra base hits.

-Indianapolis

 Veach began the 1912 season with Peoria, batting .325 with 24 extra base hits in the first 56 games of the season.
 In July 1912, he was promoted to the Indianapolis Indians of the American Association.
 He remained in Indianapolis for only two months and two days before being purchased by the Detroit Tigers.

-Detroit
+Major league career

 1912–1914

 In early September, Veach was purchased by Detroit from Indianapolis.
 He was promptly inserted into the Tigers' lineup, replacing Davy Jones as the left fielder in an outfield that included future Baseball Hall of Famers Ty Cobb and Sam Crawford.
 Veach made his major league debut on September 6, 1912, at age 24.
 He appeared in 23 games for Detroit in 1912, compiling a .342 batting average in 79 at bats.
 Veach remained the Tigers' starting left fielder for 12 years.

-In 1913, as Veach adjusted to playing in the major leagues, his batting average declined to .269, but he continued to show power and speed with 22 doubles, 10 triples and 22 stolen bases.
+In 1913, as Veach adjusted to playing in the major leagues, his batting average declined to .269, but he continued to show power and speed with 22 doubles, 10 triples, and 22 stolen bases.
 He also showed patience at the plate, drawing 53 bases on balls to boost his on-base percentage to .346.

 Veach improved steadily in 1914, raising his batting average to .275.
 He also had 14 triples, which was the fifth best total in the American League that season, trailing teammate Sam Crawford's total of 26 triples, which remains the American League record.
 His 74 RBIs in 1914 also ranked ninth in the league.
 Veach also continued to show patience at the plate, drawing 50 bases on balls and ranking fifth in the league with an at bat to strikeout ratio of 18.1.
 He also showed great range in the outfield, ranking fourth among the league's outfielders with 282 putouts.